 Head Start aims to meet the needs of young children through four major components:

-- Education: Offering a variety of learning experiences to help children grow intellectually, socially, and emotionally.
+- Education: Offering a variety of learning experiences to help children grow physically, cognitively, socially, and emotionally.

 - Health: Providing immunizations, hearing and eye screenings, dental checks, nutritional services, and early identification of emotional or physical health problems.